hyeong01/AI-boostcamp/U-stage/Python/printing format, string manipulation, function, data structure, Pythonic Code.md

    * more efficient than list
    * supports all functions for list
 # 5. Pythonic Code
 - This was the most impressive part of the lecture.
-I found out that I naturally adopted such pythonic syntaxes while trying to make my coding more concise and efficent
+I found out that I naturally adopted some pythonic syntaxes while trying to make my coding more concise and efficent
 - Pythonic Code is usually shorter and faster
 ## a. split and join
 ```